 Spanish Instruction: Once a week in Grades 2 – 5

 Please email your child’s teacher before 9:00 a.m. if your child is not in attendance.
 In order for your child to be excused, we must receive an email and or hand written excused.

 Medicine required for your child must be administered by designated personnel in the office.
 You must fill out the appropriate medical form from the office.
 No medicine should ever be sent to school with a student.

 For safety purposes, all visitors and parents must sign in the front office with a driver’s license or other approved form of identification.
 You will be given a printed sticker to wear for identification purposes while on campus.
 This sticker must be worn at all times.
 Everyone, including parents, must be an approved volunteer prior to volunteering or chaperoning school related trips.
 Approval forms can be located on the district website https://polkschoolsfl.com/getinvolved/ .

 All grade levels use an agenda.
 This is an important tool for communication both to and from school.
 They are sent home daily and offer pertinent information pertaining to homework, discipline, and classroom news.
 Weekly reports are typically sent home at the end of each week, with an overview of the week.
 Please review these documents, sign and return them the next school day.

 Do not bring toys to school.
 No toy guns or toy knives can be brought to school.
 Leave all toys at home.

 To keep you informed, newsletters will be sent home monthly throughout the school year.
 Check your child’s backpack daily for important information.

 Portfolio conferences will be held at least twice (each year) with your child’s teacher to review how your child is progressing.
+Parent attendance is required.

-P.T.O. is our Parent Teacher Organization and is very active in supporting our school.
+Our Parent Teacher Organization and is very active in supporting our school.
 If you’re interested, please go to the office for more information to join!